cloud-simple/helm-values-from-file/README.md

 > **Note**
 >
-> The default value for `env` variable is `main` (as defined in `merge_values/values.yaml` file), and custom values file corresponding to the `main` environment is `values-main.yaml`, which doesn't exist, buut this situation is processed correctly
+> The default value for `env` variable is `main` (as defined in `merge_values/values.yaml` file), and custom values file corresponding to the `main` environment is `values-main.yaml`, which doesn't exist, but this situation is processed correctly

 ```console
 helm install --debug --dry-run test-merge ./merge_values